Everyone has different ways of making money on the road. My secret for 5 years before becoming a full-time travel blogger was to teach English abroad!

 Where and for whom I’ve taught English

 I’ve taught kindergarten (nursery), primary (elementary) and secondary (middle) school, University and adults in Korea, Thailand, Vietnam, Austria / Poland / Germany and China.
 Please click on each country below for detailed information on what I did, where, how I got that job and how good it was!
 Make sure to finish reading this article too though!
 You need to know the essentials first to teach English abroad!

 Here’s my top advice for you to teach English abroad successfully…

 Have a teaching certificate or some experience before you start

 I personally love MyTEFL.
-They’re super lovely, professional, supportive and experienced.
-They provide a convenient and comprehensive 120 hour online course and they have been kind enough to give all TeacakeTravel’s readers 35% off because they’re that kickass!
-Just remember to type in TEA35 when you sign up here to make sure you save your precious money!
+They’re professional, supportive and experienced.
+They provide a convenient and comprehensive 120 hour online course and they have been kind enough to give all of you 35% off their TEFL certification.

 Find the right job for you!